ChemistMikeLam/JMJP_Scala/readme.md

 ## API

-You may find the API under the[docs/scala-2.13](./docs/scala-2.13/) directory.
-Alternatively, you may view it at the [GitHub pages](https://ChemistMikeLam.github.io/JMJP_Scala/scala-2.13/) of this directory.
+You may find the API under the [docs/scala-2.13](./docs/scala-2.13/) directory.
+Alternatively, you may view it at the [GitHub pages](https://ChemistMikeLam.github.io/JMJP_Scala/scala-2.13/io/github/ChemistMikeLam/jmjp) of this directory.
 ## License

 All softwares in this repository are licensed under the GNU General Public License version 3.0 or later.
 A verbatim copy of the license is available [in this repository](./license.txt).